Q: I have a new gas fireplace rated at 20,000 - 45,000 btu/hr, and 80% efficiency. I want to compare the amount of gas used by the fireplace with

 the gas used by our forced air furnace.
 What is the gas per hour used by this fireplace?
 I am unsure of the type of measurement used in gas use.

 How much, if any money, we would save by using the fireplace to heat this winter?

 amount of fuel consumption at the highest setting.
-The BTU consumption rating for any gas appliance can be found in the owner's manual.
+The rating for your fireplace

-Now, for comparison sake, let's say your furnace and your fireplace are both rated at 45,000 btu/hr.
+Now, for comparison sake, let's say your furnace is also rated at 45,000 btu/hr.
 Since there are 100,000 BTU's of heat value in

 one therm of natural gas, both appliances will consume one therm of natural gas every 2.2 hours when the burners are lit and the fireplace is